4 Strategic Moves to Make Now for Your Holiday Marketing Campaigns

 Some customers value interaction when they make purchasing decisions.
 This is especially true during the holiday rush.
 Many people have trouble keeping up with all of the deals and product details for things they are gifting, since they are often making purchases they don’t normally make for themselves.

 Chatbots can help boost efficiency in customer service support, and meet the potential customer where they are comfortable: in their inbox.
 However, if you’re going to launch a chatbot for the holidays, you must first make sure it works.
 You’ll want to start building it, like, now.
 The thought of building a chatbot in two months may feel daunting, but it’s actually not impossible.
-Check out this Chatbots Magazine article to learn how startup investor built a chatbot over the course of one weekend.
+Check out this Chatbots Magazine article to learn how a startup investor built a chatbot over the course of one weekend.

 Whether you want to capitalize on these new opportunities or not, it's worth the time to sit down with your creative and digital teams to see how you can push the envelope.
 A lot of eyes are on retail during Black Friday weekend, so people will take notice of your efforts.